UnitTestBot/ksmt/docs/custom-expressions.md

 }
 ```

-### Expressions rewriting
+## Rewriting expressions

-Since KSMT is unaware of our custom expressions,
-we must ensure that the expressions that will be processed
+Since KSMT is unaware of custom expressions, we must ensure that the expressions to be processed
-by the various KSMT facilities do not contain any custom parts.
+by the KSMT facilities do not contain custom parts.
-For such purposes we can define a transformer for our custom expressions that rewrites
+Regarding this, we define a transformer for the custom expressions that rewrites
 them with the appropriate KSMT expressions.

 ```kotlin